Xinglab/IRIS-long/README.md

 ./conda_wrapper snakemake --profile ./snakemake_profile --dag | dot -Tsvg > IRIS_long_dag.svg
 ```

-For detailed explanation for other parameters, please refer to cooresponding section in [Usage in Command](#usage-in-command).
+For detailed explanation of other parameters, please refer to corresponding section in [Usage in Command](#usage-in-command).

 ## Usage in Command